 However, when the selection function selects an opponent's assumption, the assumption becomes a potential culprit for counter-attack by the proponent.
-Since the dispute tree contains only one counter-attack against one culprit in every attack by the opponent, either the selected assumption is ignored (if it is not the actual culprit) or else it is counter-attacked by the proponent.
-Thus the selection of the opponent's assumptions determines an order in which the search for counter-attacks is conducted.
+Since the dispute tree represents a single winning strategy, which contains only one counter-attack against every attack, either the selected assumption is ignored (if it is not the actual culprit in the attack) or else it is counter-attacked.
+In the definition of dispute tree, these two possibilities are represented by a non-deterministic choice.